X12ReaderSettings settings = new X12ReaderSettings();

 - Separators - this is the set of separators to be used when reading the EDI document.
 It uses the default delimiter sets for X12 and EDIFACT when not explicitly set.
 The separators are being automatically overwritten by the delimiters set in ISA or UNA.

-- NoEnvelope - this flag tells the parser to not expect any envelopes (ISA, UNB, etc.) and that only transactions will be read from the EDI stream.
+- NoEnvelope - this flag tells the parser to not expect any envelopes (ISA, UNB, etc.) and that transactions only will be read from the EDI stream.